Posted: 1/21/2020 | January 21st, 2020

 Prof. Oppeniemer concurred, saying, “If the calculator shows that the car is worse, I would believe that, because all this is very sensitive to the load factor.
 And also…since a lot of fuel is burned on takeoff and landing, the longer the flight, you may sort of amortize the trip if you’re in an airplane.”

 5. Fly less – At the end of the day, flying less is the best way to reduce your carbon footprint.
 Taking lots of flights a year, even if you do some of the lifestyle changes we mention below, is still going to cause your personal footprint to be huge.
-While the above methods will work, the best you can really do is to look for alternatives as much as possible.

 I think we should all fly less.
 I look for ways to fly less all the time.
 We all need to be more aware of our carbon footprint.
 But it’s also important to understand, total flight emissions are small compared to other industries.
 There are so many factors that go into personal carbon footprints that I think we can make a bigger difference through the day-to-day actions we take since, as we’ve seen, most industries have a bigger impact on emissions!
 Do things like: